 For more info on finding the proper stride length, check out this article.

-The elliptical itself weighs about 265 lb fully assembled.
-This is heavy for a home elliptical, but that’s a good thing (not when it comes to moving it) because it makes for a more sturdy base.
+The elliptical itself weighs about 275 lb fully assembled, which is heavy for a home elliptical, but that’s a good thing (not when it comes to moving it) because it makes for a more sturdy base.

 You won’t have to worry about the E95S feeling flimsy or wobbling during use- just ain’t gonna happen.

-I like to examine the flywheel next because that’s another important spec to consider when it comes to the comfort and “feel” of an elliptical.
+I like to go over the resistance system next because that’s another important spec to consider when it comes to the comfort and “feel” of an elliptical.

-Most ellipticals use weighted flywheels to create the resistance, just like spin bikes.
-And like it is with spin bikes, heavier is usually considered better.
+Most ellipticals use weighted flywheels to create the resistance, just like indoor cycles.
+And just like it is with spin bikes, heavier is usually considered better.

 That’s why heavier flywheels usually create smoother operation.
 Heavier flywheels should also theoretically provide more overall resistance (after all, you’re pushing against more weight).